Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --manual_files MANUAL_FILES [MANUAL_FILES ...], -m MANUAL_FILES [MANUAL_FILES ...]
-                            If gff files of the manual checked TSS are provided, this function will merge manual checked ones and TSSpredator predicted ones. please assign the path of manual-checked TSS gff files.
+                            If gff files of the manual checked TSS are provided, this function will merge manual checked ones and TSSpredator predicted ones.
+Please assign the path of manual-checked TSS gff files.
       --strain_length STRAIN_LENGTH [STRAIN_LENGTH ...], -le STRAIN_LENGTH [STRAIN_LENGTH ...]
                             If --manual_files is assigned, Please specify the